 Commonly referred to as simply Korsakoff Syndrome, Wernicke-Korsakoff Syndrome is a chronic memory disorder caused by thiamine (vitamin B-1) deficiency.
 Alcohol misuse is believed to be the most common cause of Korsakoff Syndrome, although it may also be associated with anorexia or strict fasting, starvation, or weight-loss surgery, kidney dialysis, AIDS, chronic infection, or metastatic cancer that has spread throughout the body.
 Researchers have identified some genetic variations that may contribute to an individual’s risk of developing Korsakoff Syndrome.
 Poor nutrition is another common risk factor.
 The symptoms of Wernicke-Korsakoff Syndrome include difficulty learning new information, long-term memory gaps, and an inability to remember recent events.
 Despite severe memory deficits, other cognitive and social skills may be mostly unaffected.
 As a result, it’s possible for a person with Korsakoff Syndrome to engage in a detailed discussion, only to forget what was discussed and with who moments after the interaction.
 Another hallmark of Korsakoff Syndrome is confabulation – or filling in details of stories or information with details that are false.
 People with Korsakoff Syndrome are not intentionally lying; in fact, they may believe that the information they’ve made up to fill in missing details is accurate.
 People with Wernicke-Korsakoff Syndrome may also experience auditory hallucinations.
 Treatment for Korsakoff Syndrome includes supplements such as thiamine (to correct the deficiency), magnesium, and other vitamins, which may reduce some symptoms.
 People with Korsakoff syndrome are advised to abstain from alcohol and eat a healthy, balanced diet.
 If these measures don’t improve symptoms, healthcare providers may focus on treating comorbid conditions, and support services and accommodations may be considered, depending on the severity of symptoms.

 A person who has more than one form of dementia may be described as having mixed dementia.
-In fact, up to 45% of people with Alzheimer’s disease may also have signs of vascular disease, although the comorbidity often goes undiagnosed.
 Signs and symptoms vary depending on how far the conditions have progressed but may include a mix of the symptoms typical for each form of dementia.
 Because the symptoms of various types of dementia are often similar, symptoms associated with mixed dementia may simply be overlooked and attributed to the type of dementia they’ve been diagnosed with.
 Alzheimer’s disease may be the most common type of dementia, but it’s important to understand the various conditions and diseases that could be contributing to your loved one’s symptoms.
 Having the right diagnosis can help you prepare for what’s to come and evaluate all the possible treatment options that could alleviate symptoms or, in some cases, possibly slow the progression of the disease.

 Further Reading on the Types of Dementia